Aristocort R Side Effects

 Generic name: triamcinolone topical

 Note: This document contains side effect information about triamcinolone topical.
-Some of the dosage forms listed on this page may not apply to the brand name Aristocort R.
+Some dosage forms listed on this page may not apply to the brand name Aristocort R.

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray.

 Along with its needed effects, triamcinolone topical (the active ingredient contained in Aristocort R) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking triamcinolone topical: